 breastfed babies have less chance to develop a serious form of reflux.

-is because breast milk is lighter and digested much faster.
-And the
+That's because breast milk is lighter and digested much faster.
+And, the

-during feeding also helps with soothing and relaxing better.
+Being held close to you during feeding also helps with soothing and relaxing.

-out different breastfeeding positions: lying down, sitting up, rugby
+out different breastfeeding positions: lying down, sitting up are rugby

 Carrying your infant upright after feeding becomes so much easier